hartwigmedical/hmftools/orange/README.md

   - [Somatic Findings](#somatic-findings): What potentially relevant mutations have been found in the tumor specifically?
   - [Germline Findings](#germline-findings): What potentially relevant mutations have been found in the germline data?
   - [Immunology](#immunology): What can we tell about the immunogenicity of the tumor sample?
+  - [RNA Findings](#rna-findings): What potentially relevant findings do we detect in RNA?
   - [Cohort Comparison](#cohort-comparison): How do the various properties of this tumor compare to existing cancer cohorts?
   - [Clinical Evidence](#clinical-evidence): What genomic evidence has been found in favor of, or against, specific treatments?
   - [Quality Control](#quality-control): Various stats and graphs regarding the quality of the data and interpretation thereof.